 A UE does not expect to detect, in a same PDCCH monitoring occasion, a DCI format with CRC scrambled by a SI-RNTI, RA-RNTI, MsgB-RNTI, TC-RNTI, P-RNTI, C-RNTI, CS-RNTI, or MCS-RNTI and a DCI format with CRC scrambled by a SL-RNTI or a SL-CS-RNTI for scheduling respective PDSCH reception and PSSCH transmission on a same serving cell.

-A PDCCH candidate with index msj,nCI for a search space set sj using a set of CCEs in a CORESET p on the active DL BWP for serving cell nCI is not counted for monitoring if there is a PDCCH candidate with index msi,nCI for a search space set si<sj, or if there is a PDCCH candidate with index nsj,nCI and nsj,nCI<msj,nCI, in the CORESET p on the active DL BWP for serving cell nCI using a same set of CCEs, the PDCCH candidates have identical scrambling, and the corresponding DCI formats for the PDCCH candidates have a same size; otherwise, the PDCCH candidate with index msj,nCI is counted for monitoring.
+A PDCCH candidate with index msj,nCI(L) for a search space set sj using a set of L CCEs in a CORESET p on the active DL BWP for serving cell nCI is not counted for monitoring if there is a PDCCH candidate with index msi,nCI(L) for a search space set si<sj, or if there is a PDCCH candidate with index nsj,nCI(L) and nsj,nCI(L)<msj,nCI(L), in the CORESET p on the active DL BWP for serving cell nCI using a same set of L CCEs, the PDCCH candidates have identical scrambling, and the corresponding DCI formats for the PDCCH candidates have a same size; otherwise, the PDCCH candidate with index msj,nCI(L) is counted for monitoring.

+For search space sets si and sj that include searchSpaceLinking with values sj and si, and for search space set sk that does not include searchSpaceLinking, when a UE

+- monitors PDCCH candidates msi,nCI(L) and msj,nCI(L) in a slot for detection of a first DCI format,

+- monitors PDCCH candidate msk,nCI(L) in the slot for detection of a second DCI format having a same size as the first DCI format,

+- the PDCCH candidate msi,nCI(L), or the PDCCH candidate msj,nCI(L), and the PDCCH candidate msk,nCI(L) have identical scrambling and use a same set of CCEs in a CORESET p on the active DL BWP of a scheduling cell,

+the PDCCH candidate msk,nCI(L) is not counted for monitoring and the UE assumes that a detected DCI format is the first DCI format.
+A UE may monitor PDCCH candidate msk,nCI(L) depending on a corresponding capability [16, TS 38.306].For search space sets si and sj that include searchSpaceLinking with values sj and si, search space sets sm and sn that include searchSpaceLinking with values sn and sm, and for detection of DCI formats with same size, the UE expects different CCEs in a CORESET p for any of first PDCCH candidates msi,nCI,1(L) and msj,nCI,1(L), with msi,nCI,1(L)=msj,nCI,1(L), and any of second PDCCH candidates msm,nCI,2(L) and msn,nCI,2(L), with msm,nCI,2(L)=msn,nCI,2(L).

 Table 10.1-2 provides the maximum number of monitored PDCCH candidates, MPDCCHmax,slot,μ, per slot for a UE in a DL BWP with SCS configuration μ for operation with a single serving cell.

 Table 10.1-2: Maximum number MPDCCHmax,slot,μ of monitored PDCCH candidates per slot for a DL BWP with SCS configuration μ∈0, 1,2,3 for a single serving cell